 Finland invests heavily in prenatal, neonatal and paediatric care, as time has shown that there are many societal benefits to identifying and addressing health and developmental issues at an early stage.

 Helsinki has an efficient network of maternity and child health clinics (neuvola) that serve neighbourhoods in cooperation with the local health stations.
 Nurses and physicians in these clinics specialise in the care of expectant mothers, infants and small children.

 Staff perform regular check-ups on pregnant women and growing children to monitor their progress and keep track of developmental milestones.
 Vaccinations are also administered at this time, according to the national vaccination programme.
 These appointments are a great opportunity to discuss any questions or concerns customers may have about their children, roles or family life.

-In addition to this helpful network of clinics, Helsinki also runs two, soon-to-be three Family Centres in different parts of the city.
+In addition to this helpful network of clinics, Helsinki also runs four Family Centres in different parts of the city.
 They offer an expanded selection of services for young families, all under one roof.
 In addition to their area’s maternity and child health clinic, the centres provide things such as home services, speech therapy, a family counselling office, physiotherapy and child welfare services.

 Generous parental leave

 Family services in Helsinki support families in many ways.
 Parents in Helsinki are entitled to generous family leave and other forms of assistance following the birth of a child, if they are eligible for state benefits.

 For example, eligible parents in Finland can take an approximately 14-month parental leave from work after the birth or adoption of a child (due date after 4 September 2022).
 In two-parent families, each parent is entitled half of the leave, or 160 days, but parents can choose to give up to 63 days of their personal quota to the other parent.
 The social benefits agency Kela pays parents a parental allowance during the parental leave.